ololx/concurrent-bitset/README.md

 }
 ```

-Such an implementation of BitSet is already considered thread-safe and passes our thread safety test.
-It's important to note that now only one thread can be in
+Such an implementation of `BitSet` is already considered thread-safe and passes our thread safety test.
+It's important to note that now only one thread can
-any given method at a time, even if different parts of our BitSet are being accessed.
+be in any given method at a time, even if different parts of our BitSet are being accessed.
 In this scenario, under heavy multi-threaded usage, high performance
 should not be expected.

-## Locked BitSet by one read-write lock
+## Concurrent BitSet using read-write lock

 ```java
 public class ConcurrentBitSetWithGeneralRWLock {